 Patients should also view themselves as consumers.
 Savvy customers considering paying money to stem cell clinics should do their homework.
 I often tell patients to use at a minimum the kinds of tough standards they bring to the car-buying process.
 Over the last few years Consumer Reports has been interested in the stem cell treatment world and done some reporting that is worth reading.

-Does insurance or Medicare cover the cost of stem cell treatments?
+Does insurance or Medicare cover stem cell therapy?

 In my view, the Regenexx brand has made a big deal out of how some employers contribute towards costs of their clinics’ offerings.
 I’m not so clear on where that stands today in 2020.